--39because it can be assumed that the biological model given in this report is sufficiently accurate to have an error less than that of other presently available data.
-At least two types of field experiments are needed.
 One type of experiment has to do with the one-point detonation tests now being conducted at NTS.
 Such an experiment should consist of four parts.
 The first should include measurement of the actual air concentration in the immediate environs of the point of detonation during the time of cloud passage to provide better numbers for the evaluation of the immediate hazard.
 These measurements need be conducted downwind only as far as air concentrations might be reasonably expected to approach the limiting concentration for the acute hazard.
 A second part should consist of alpha detector survey instrument readings of the residual ground contamination within 24 hours of the time of detonation.
 A third part, a corollary experiment, should also be performed.
 Over areas in which the ground contamination is measured to be at certain levels, a maximum air hazard condition should be produced and air concentration measurements made.
 Such studies should be made early (at the times where measurable ground levels are found) and at later times (weeks or months) when no ground levels can be found but contamination may still be present.
-Such experiments give a correlation between the -40only measurable quantity, ground contamination, and the respiratory hazard actually posed by such contamination levels.
+Such experiments give a correlation between the only measurable quantity, ground contamination, and the respiratory hazard actually posed by such contamination levels.
 These experiments, therefore, assist in the evaluation of the delayed hazard.
 A fourth experiment should consist of the use of fall-out trays.
 By subsequent analysis it is possible to get good reference points, to correlate with ground and air surveys, and to perhaps get an idea of the subsequent dissipation of activity in the NTS, where continued work on a restricted or open basis is very important in the continuity of test programs.

 The second type field experiments needed are concerned particularly with the evaluation of the hazard parameters associated with continuous living in a contaminated area.
 These experiments might be called "tracer" experiments in which a certain set of conditions are studied by the use of a contaminating radioactive material in a cheap mocked-up assembly.
 These experiments must be done on a continuing basis depending on the sets of conditions to be satisfied.
 First, the tracer system used must give results which will correlate with NTS results in the immediate region of detonation.
 Only in this way may reliance be placed on the result.
-Second, the conditions of detonation must be varied to simulate the varying factors to be expected under various accident conditions or site.
-Third, a variety of meteorological -41conditions must be satisfied including downwind spread, rainfall, etc. Finally, it is necessary that area and weather criteria be chosen so as to give some idea of the dissipation rate and its relation to the life-time hazard. i.
+Second, the conditions of detonation must be varied to simulate such varying factors as the assembly plant, the transport method used, the storage point, and the launching site.
+Third, a variety of meteorological conditions must be satisfied including downwind spread, rainfall, etc. Finally, it is necessary that area and weather criteria be chosen so as to give some idea of the dissipation rate and its relation to the life-time hazard.